 My Bed is an iconic and seminal artwork by British artist Tracey Emin.
-It was created over 20 years ago.
-Despite its age, it is still one of contemporary art’s most striking depictions of vulnerability.
+It was created over 20 years ago and despite its age, it is still one of contemporary art’s most striking depictions of vulnerability.

 Tracey Emin was part of a group of artists in the late 1980s that came to be known as the Young British Artists, which included artists such as Damien Hirst.
 The YBAs would exhibit together and were known for their innovation, shock tactics, and entrepreneurial attitude.
 It is in this context that My Bed was created.